Your CTO Shouldn't Be Your DevOps Team

 CTO as DevOps

-Your CTO or lead developer is still the person getting pulled into infrastructure, deployments, and production issues on top of everything else.
+Your CTO or lead dev is still getting pulled into deployments, infrastructure fires, and production issues — on top of their actual job.

 Tribal Knowledge